World News | US Vice President Kamala Harris Visits Indian Grandfather's House in Zambia | LatestLY

-Washington, Apr 1 (PTI) US Vice President Kamala Harris remembered her maternal grandfather P V Gopalan, an Indian foreign service official, during her tour to Zambia and paid a visit to the Gopalan family house in Lusaka.
+Washington, Apr 1 (PTI) US Vice President Kamala Harris remembered her maternal grandfather P V Gopalan, an Indian Foreign Service official, during her tour to Zambia and paid a visit to the Gopalan's family house in Lusaka.

 “My visit to Zambia has a special significance for me, as many of you know, and for my family.
 As you know, I visited Zambia, Mr President, as a young girl when my grandfather worked here,” Harris told reporters in Lusaka at a joint news conference with Zambian President Hakainde Hichilema.